Magnetic phases of electron-doped infinite-layer Sr$_{1-x}$La$_x$CuO$_2$ from first-principles density functional calculations: Computational Methods

-The `G' and `C' magnetic orders, as well as the nonmagnetic `N' configuration are set as initial parameters.
-The `G' configuration is exemplified in Figure \ref{FIG:1}.
-The `C' order is very similar to this, but without AFM order along the $c$-axis.
-It is thus a two-dimensional AFM structure with identical alignment across the CuO$_2$ planes.
-The nomenclature follows Ref. \cite{Wollan1955} and has also been used in recent works \cite{zhang2020,zhang2021nickelate}.
-In the underdoped SLCO region, we expect a number of local minima consisting of magnetic configurations beyond these single-phase choices to which our self-consistent optimizations can converge.
+We perform our calculations with several ferromagnetic and antiferromagnetic states described in Ref. \cite{Wollan1955} as ``A"-type, ``B"-type magnetic order, etc. This nomenclature has also featured in recent works across different materials \cite{zhang2020,zhang2021nickelate}.
+We also compute the nonmagnetic ``N" state as an additional energy reference, given the robustness of this state in self-consistent calculations.
+We attempt these calculations in supercells in various sizes ($\sqrt{2}\times\sqrt{2}\times2, 2\times 2\times 5, 4\times 4\times 2$, etc.) to moderately balance the coverage of initial states and the computational cost.
+We emphasize that our collinear calculation for the magnetic states is not a constrained magnetic calculation (which would otherwise be a noncollinear calculation and require a penalty functional) \cite{Ma_constrained}.
+Thus, despite the different initial states, most of our calculations converge into the lowest energy G and C configurations [Figs. \ref{FIG:G_C_order}(a) and \ref{FIG:G_C_order}(b)].
+They have similar energies and the configurations differ only in whether interplanar AFM order is present.
+These states are also the AFM states with lowest energy for Y-based cuprates in Ref. \cite{zhang2020}.
+Moreover, we do expect a number of local minima beyond these single-phase magnetic states to which our self-consistent optimizations can converge at suitable conditions.
 In addition to finding the ground state with the robust preconditioned conjugate gradient algorithm, local minima can also be found using the blocked-Davidson scheme as long as convergence is reached.
 As the latter scheme is not robust for finding the ground state, we use it to conveniently find nearby local minima in standard self-consistent calculations.
-We utilize this method in a screening procedure as illustrated in Figure \ref{FIG:flowchart} where we look for interesting changes of the electronic structure in these local minima \cite{Dagotto2003,dagotto2003book}.
-The increase in the density of states at the Fermi level ($N(0)$), for example, can be taken as a sign in favor of Cooper pair formation \cite{Sboychakov2008}.
-We also estimate the magnetic exchange coupling, specific heat coefficients, and pressure effects for analysis in comparison with available experiments.
+We utilize this method in a screening procedure as illustrated in Fig. \ref{FIG:flowchart} where we look for interesting changes of the electronic structure (e.g., a higher $N(0)$ value) in these local minima \cite{Dagotto2003,dagotto2003book}.

-\section{Results and discussions}
+\section{Results and Discussions}